Beaune Bourgogne-franche-comte, France Travel Guide

 Structured courses or cellar visits.

-Cuisine and wine events throughout the year.
+Cuisine and wine annual events.

 Enjoy meals at Michelin-starred restaurants located within vineyards.
 These places offer stunning views of the vines while you savor gourmet cuisine.